Encounter breaks out between security forces, terrorists in J-K's Kulgam | www.lokmattimes.com

 Encounter breaks out between security forces, terrorists in J-K's Kulgam

-The police, in a tweet, said, "Encounter has started at Okay area of Kulgam.
-Police and security forces are on the job.
-Further details shall follow."
+"Encounter has started at Hasanpora area of Kulgam.
+Police and security forces are on the job," Kashmir Zone Police tweeted.

 Further details are awaited.